vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 As Kalla~a puts it prak sQ1fIvit pralJe pariIJata.
 In all living  creatures, the divine consciousness is, at first, converted into  priirJ.a.
 This is known as pralJaSakti.
 Its two main forms in all  living beings are known as pralJa and apiina.
 PralJa is the breath  of exhalation and apana that of inhalation.

-In Saivagama, the letter ~ (ha) is the symbol of praIJaJakti.
+In Śaivagama, the letter ~ (ha) is the symbol of praIJaJakti.
 In  Sarada script of Kashmir, the letter 'ha' is written in a curvili near fashion.
 Both priiIJa and apiina move in all living beings in  a curvilinear way.
 That is why priiIJa and apiina have been  designated as ku!iliikrti/J. (of curvilinear form) in the verse.
 The  letter ha which is written in a curvilinear fashion, therefore, very  correctly represents priiIJaJakti.

 The apana breath (inhalation) has been very significantly  denominated as jlva (life).
 Apiina or inhalation is the breath that  returns inside after the priiIJa or exhalation.
 If apiina or the  breath of inhalation does not return, the living being is bound to  die.